RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/marketing-for-your-club-video.md

 I **definitely** recommend this style of marketing.

-Though it takes a bit of confidence, you should also keep in mind that you're giving them free stuff and hopefully also giving them an opportunity to explore technology in a way they've never done so before.
+Though it takes a bit of confidence, you should also keep in mind that you're giving them free stuff and hopefully also allowing them to explore technology in a way they've never done so before.

 # Conclusion